Flow Network based Generative Models for Non-Iterative Diverse Candidate Generation: Empirical Results

 To demonstrate the importance of diverse candidate generation in an active learning setting, we consider a sequential acquisition task.
 We simulate the setting where there is a limited budget for calls to the true oracle $O$.
 We use a proxy $M$ initialized by training on a limited dataset of $(x, R(x))$ pairs $D_0$, where $R(x)$ is the true reward from the oracle.
 The generative model ($\pi_{\theta}$) is trained to fit to the unnormalized probability function learned by the proxy $M$.
 We then sample a batch $B=\{x_1, x_2, \dots x_k\}$ where $x_i\sim \pi_{\theta}$, which is evaluated with the oracle $O$.
 The proxy $M$ is updated with this newly acquired and labeled batch, and the process is repeated for $N$ iterations.
 We discuss the experimental setting in more detail in Appendix~\ref{app:multi-round}.

 \mathchardef\mhyphen="2D \textbf{Hyper-grid domain} $\,$ We present results for the multi-round task in the 4-D hyper-grid domain in Figure~\ref{fig:al_toy}.
 We use a Gaussian Process~\citep{Williams1995GaussianPF} as the proxy.
 We compare the {\em Top-k Return} for all the methods, which is defined as $\mathrm{mean}(\mathrm{top}\,\mhyphen k(D_i)) - \mathrm{mean}(\mathrm{top}\,\mhyphen k(D_{i-1}))$, where $D_i$ is the dataset of points acquired until step $i$, and $k=10$ for this experiment.
 The initial dataset $D_0$ ($|D_0|=512$) is the same for all the methods compared.
-We observe that FlowNet consistently outperforms the baselines in terms of return over the initial set.
+We observe that GFlowNet consistently outperforms the baselines in terms of return over the initial set.
 We also observe that the mean pairwise L2-distance between the $\mathrm{top}\,\mhyphen k$ points at the end of the final round is $0.83 \pm 0.03$, $0.61 \pm 0.01$ and $0.51 \pm 0.02$ for GFlowNet, MCMC and PPO respectively.
 This demonstrates the ability of GFlowNet to capture the modes, even in the absence of the true oracle, as well as the importance of capturing this diversity in multi-round settings.

 \textbf{Small Molecules} $\,$ For the molecule discovery task, we initialize an MPNN proxy to predict docking scores from AutoDock \citep{trott2010autodock}, with $|D_0| = 2000$ molecules.
 At the end of each round we generate $200$ molecules which are evaluated with AutoDock and used to update the proxy.
 Figure~\ref{fig:top-k-active} shows GFlowNet discovers molecules with significantly higher energies than the initial set $D_0$.
 It also consistently outperforms MARS as well as Random Acquisition.
 PPO training was unstable and diverged consistently so the numbers are not reported.
 The mean pairwise Tanimoto similarity in the initial set is 0.60.
 At the end of the final round, it is $0.54 \pm 0.04$ for GFlowNet and $0.64 \pm 0.03$ for MARS.
 This further demonstrates the ability of GFlowNet to generate diverse candidates, which ultimately helps improve the final performance on the task.
+Similar to the single step setting, we observe that JT-VAE+BO is only able to generate $10^3$ molecules with similar compute time, and thus performs poorly.